City of Riviera Beach Community Grants Program

 Eligible applicants include:

-Note: Due to limited funding, only one application per applicant will be accepted per calendar year.
+Note: The City has allocated a total of $100,000 for this fiscal year.
+Due to limited funding, only one application per organization will be accepted per fiscal year.

 Project Criteria